 This Paros beach will enchant you with its quiet and peaceful atmosphere and don’t forget to visit the charming church of Agia Eirini, located right in between the two beaches.

 Best times to visit the beaches

-List of things to bring with you on the beach
+List of things to bring with you to the beach

-- A hat, sunglasses and high sunblock to protect yourself from the sun.
+2. A hat, sunglasses, and high sunblock to protect yourself from the sun.